jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 {% end %}

-I'm not happy about needing more third party apps, but these kinds of workarounds would continue to be part and parcel of the Apple Music listening experience.
+I'm not happy about needing more third party apps, but I'm grateful community solutions exist to fill the gaps that Apple has yet to.
+This would continue to be a general pattern during my migration, especially as I tried to replicate my previous listening setup.

 ## The listening experience

 I have a fairly broad ecosystem of devices, and being an Apple service, I was right not to be particularly optimistic about what lay ahead.
 While I've had no _general_ issues with song playback—the most basic function for a music app, to be fair—each device has come with its own challenges.

-The first thing I noticed was that Apple Music has **no equivalent to Spotify Connect**.
+The first hurdle I faced during general listening was that Apple Music has **no equivalent to Spotify Connect**.

 ### Regaining (remote) control